rdbende/Tkinter-extension-widgets/README.md

 ### Specific options:

-hovercolor (str): Color when you hover the label\
+hovercolor (hex-color): Color when you hover the label\
 url (str): The link that you want to open\
 visited (bool): Sets the link to be visited, it's false by default\
-visitedcolor (str): Color after you clicked the label
+visitedcolor (hex-color): Color after you clicked the label

 ### Generates: